matthewmodestino/container_workshop/docs/03-openshift-lab.md

 # Openshift Lab

 ## Explore Openshift
-If your customer is using Openshift, all the content we just covered for Open Soure Kubernetes still applies; we just put a little red hat on a few things.
+If you are using Openshift, all the content covered in the Kubernetes lab still applies; we just put a little red hat on a few things.
 Openshift provides advanced security and permission controls, so we will deploy with additional configs to ensure we have the access and permissions we need.

 https://docs.okd.io/latest/architecture/index.html